 - First Degree Stalking: New York Penal Law 120:60

-Not only is Fourth Degree Stalking a separate and distinct offense from the other degrees of this offense, but its criminal elements stand on their own.
+Not only is Fourth Degree Stalking a separate and distinct offense from the other degrees of this offense, but the criminal elements of NY Penal Law 120.45 stand on their own.
 As a preliminary matter, you are guilty of Stalking in the Fourth Degree if you intentionally engage in a course of conduct for no legitimate purpose.
 This course of conduct must also be directed at a specific person and you should know, or reasonably should know, that your conduct:

 - is likely to cause reasonable fear of material harm to the physical health, safety or property of the targeted person or their respective immediate family of an acquainted third party; or